Call Now Contact Us

 7 Common Myths About DBT — And the Truth Behind Them

 Dialectical Behavior Therapy (DBT) is one of the most well-researched and effective forms of psychotherapy available today, yet misconceptions about it remain surprisingly common.
-Whether you are exploring treatment options for yourself or trying to understand a loved one’s care, having accurate information matters.
-Below we address seven of the most widespread myths about DBT and explain what the evidence actually shows.
+Whether you are exploring treatment options for yourself or trying to understand a loved one’s care, having accurate and up-to-date information matters.
+Below we address seven of the most widespread myths about DBT, explain where they come from, and clarify what the evidence actually shows.

 Myth 1: DBT Is Only for Borderline Personality Disorder